Vice presidential debate could be a tale of two Ryans

-ST. PETERSBURG, Florida (Reuters) - Republican Congressman Paul Ryan is a changed man.
+ST. PETERSBURG, Fla., Oct 10 (Reuters) - Republican Congressman Paul Ryan is a changed man.

 Presidential candidate Mitt Romney’s running mate made a name for himself as a bold fiscal crusader, willing to make big, unpopular cuts to entitlements to get U.S. finances in order.